 The Department for Environment and Rural Affairs (DEFRA) have recognised the importance of working at a catchment scale and have established support for new groups of organisations to build catchment partnerships at a local level.
-ESRT are proud to host the East Suffolk Catchments Partnership and be active partners in both the Combined Essex and South Essex Catchment Partnerships.
-The groups will operate across groups of river catchments (termed ‘Management Catchments’ by the Environment Agency.
-The three areas in Essex and Suffolk are shown in the map.
+ESRT are proud to host the East Suffolk Catchments Partnership (ESCP) and be active partners in both the Essex Rivers Hub and South Essex Catchment Partnerships.
+The groups will operate across groups of river catchments (termed ‘Management Catchments’ by the Environment Agency).
+The river catchments in the three areas in Essex and Suffolk are shown above on the map.

 For more information on the ESCP which is hosted by us, and the other catchment partnerships we are involved in, explore the links below.